ibm-cloud-docs/Cloudant/documents/bulk-operations.md

 | `_id`      | Document ID  | String  | Optional only for new documents.
 Otherwise, it's mandatory. |
 | `_rev`     | Document revision  | String  | Mandatory for updates and deletes, not used for new documents. |
 | `_deleted` | Determines whether the document must be deleted. | Boolean | (Optional) The default value is `false`. |
-{: caption="Table 2.
-Structure of the docs array object" caption-side="top"}
+{: caption="Structure of the docs array object" caption-side="top"}

 Recall that for a partitioned database the `_id` field is formed from a partition key part and a document key part.